MicrosoftDocs/win32/desktop-src/Msi/msirmshutdown.md

-﻿---
+---
-Description: 'The MSIRMSHUTDOWN property determines how applications or services that are currently using files affected by an update should be shut down to enable the installation of the update.' ms.assetid: '6763a490-8d1a-42d2-a8cb-0743b7ba6866'
+Description: The MSIRMSHUTDOWN property determines how applications or services that are currently using files affected by an update should be shut down to enable the installation of the update. ms.assetid: 6763a490-8d1a-42d2-a8cb-0743b7ba6866
 title: MSIRMSHUTDOWN property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MSIRMSHUTDOWN property